-The 3 Best Free Antivirus Programs
+Best Free Antivirus 2023: TOP 8 Free Antivirus Programs

 Can you put a price on security?
-In terms of antivirus programs, only in some cases.
-Windows users can use Windows Defender, which is more than adequate and comes pre-installed on every computer that uses the operating system.
-Dedicated third-party software with advanced security features doesn't need to break the bank and can even be free.
+When it comes to antivirus programs, only in some cases.
+Windows users have the pre-installed and free Windows Defender, which is more than adequate.
+Still, dedicated third-party software with advanced security features doesn't need to break the bank and can even be free.

 Essential features are free

 Offers a good degree of security

 Authoritative support center

 Panda Security offers Windows users free basic protection.
 This includes scans and even a VPN (limited to 150 MB of traffic per day).
 You can also take advantage of a free Android app capable of performing real-time virus scans, locating stolen devices, and assessing what sort of permissions your installed apps have.

 More extensive real-time protection modules like ransomware protection, along with a number of Windows and Android features (such as an app lock or call blocking), are limited to paying customers.